etalab/geohisto/README.md

 # GeoHisto

-**Historic information for French regions, counties and towns based on INSEE and Wikipedia data, exported as (re)usable CSV files.**
+**Historic information for French regions, counties, overseas collectivities and towns based on INSEE and Wikipedia data, exported as (re)usable CSV files.**

 It might be useful if you have to deal with redirections and is in use by the [geozones](https://github.com/etalab/geozones) project to feed [data.gouv.fr](http://www.data.gouv.fr/fr/).

 ## Usage

-If you’re only interested in generated data, check out the `exports` folder which contains CSV files related to [regions](exports/regions/), [counties](exports/departements/) and [towns](exports/communes/).
+If you’re only interested in generated data, check out the `exports` folder which contains CSV files related to [regions](exports/regions/), [counties](exports/departements/), [overseas collectivities](exports/collectivites/) and [towns](exports/communes/).
 There is a dedicated documentation at these places.

 ## Sources